SourangshuGhosh/GaussianProcessMotionPlanner/README.md

 Tested Compatibility
 -----

-The gpmp2 library is designed to be cross-platform.
+The GaussianProcessMotionPlanner library is designed to be cross-platform.
 It has been tested on Ubuntu Linux and Windows for now.

 - Ubuntu: GCC 4.8 - 4.9, 5.3 - 5.4
 - Windows: Visual C++ 2015 (Matlab toolbox not tested)